nidza07/nidza07.github.io/QC-docs/webclient.md

 Even though almost every shortcut works the same as it does on the Windows client, the Web client has a few differences:

 - The f2 key serves no purpose, since the table menu is always accessible on the Web client.
 - The F6 key to change the sound volume is not used.
-Instead, use F7 and F8 to change the sounds volume, and shift+F7 and F8 to change the notifications volume.
+Instead, use F7 and F8 to change the sounds volume, shift+F7 and F8 to change the notifications volume, and CTRL+f7 and f8 to change the streams volume.
 - The shift+F7 shortcut to stop all playing sounds does not exist.
 - The shift+F8 shortcut to disable automatic message reading does not exist.
 Note: With many screen readers, you often have a way to disable reading live regions, or dynamic content changes.
 Disabling this will also stop the reading of messages on the Playroom Web client.